sourcehut-mirrors/chawan/lib/monoucha0/doc/manual.md

 ### Custom type converters

 In Monoucha, object reference types are automatically converted to JS reference types.
-However, value types are different:

-* A non-reference `object` is converted to a JS reference by implicitly turning it into `ptr object`, as noted [above](#non-reference-objects).
-* Trying to pass any other type to/from JS errors out at compilation.
+However, value types are different: trying to pass any other type to/from JS errors out at compilation time.

-To work around this limitation, you can override `toJS` and `fromJS` for specific types.
+To work around this limitation, you can override `toJS` and `fromJS` for such types.
 In both cases, it is enough to add an overload for the respective function and expose it to the module where the converter is needed (i.e. where you call `registerType`).